MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-IoT.md

 # Azure CLI for Azure IoT

 The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources.
-It is available across many Azure services including Azure IoT.
-There are over 100 references for Azure IoT giving you the ability to work effectively with IoT services from a command line.
+It's available across many Azure services, including Azure IoT.
+For Azure IoT, over 100 different commands are available, which give you the ability to work effectively with the service from a command line.

 ## References for IoT